Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Conclusion

-While this work extends most of the best known approximation results for a relatively general class of ARO problems from the two-stage to the multi-stage setting, it remains an open question, whether other strong two-stage ARO results can be generalized to multi-stage ARO in a similar manner.
+While this work extends most of the best-known approximation results for a relatively general class of ARO problems from the two-stage to the multi-stage setting, it remains an open question whether other strong two-stage ARO results can be generalized to multi-stage ARO in a similar manner.
 Answering this question remains an interesting area for further research.
+In this context, binary and uncertain recourse decisions remain particularly relevant challenges.
+Our analysis in Section~\ref{sec:limitations} has shown that the extension of our policies to encompass these recourse decision types is not straightforward.
+Nevertheless, exploring the integration of our methodology into the established approaches of piecewise constant policies and k-adaptability, which have proven to be effective in these cases, appears as a promising starting point for future work.
+Another interesting area for future research is the extension of piecewise affine policies and the concept of domination to adjustable data-driven and distributionally robust optimization.
+More specifically, we believe that one can obtain tractable data-driven policies by directly fitting the polyhedral uncertainty sets used to construct our policies from data.